Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 4. Launch the CAPSENSE&trade; configurator tool.

-   You can launch the CAPSENSE&trade; configurator tool in Eclipse IDE for ModusToolbox&trade; from the 'CAPSENSE&trade;' peripheral setting in the device configurator or directly from the Tools section in the IDE Quick panel.
+   You can launch the CAPSENSE&trade; configurator tool in Eclipse IDE for ModusToolbox&trade; software from the 'CAPSENSE&trade;' peripheral setting in the Device Configurator or directly from the **Tools** section in the IDE Quick panel.
 You can also launch it in standalone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-configurator*.
 In this case, after opening the application, select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder.

    See the [ModusToolbox&trade; CAPSENSE&trade; configurator tool guide](https://www.infineon.com/ModusToolboxCapSenseConfig) for step-by-step instructions on how to configure and launch CAPSENSE&trade; in ModusToolbox&trade;.

 5. In the **Basics** tab, note that two button widgets ‘Button0’ and 'Button1' is configured as a CSD RM (self-cap) and the CSD tuning mode is set as *Manual tuning*.

    **Figure 11.
-CAPSENSE&trade; configurator - basics tab**
+CAPSENSE&trade; configurator - Basic tab**

    <img src="images/basic-csd-settings.png" alt="Figure 11"/>

-6. Do the following in the General tab under the Advanced tab:
+6. Do the following in the General tab under the **Advanced** tab:

    - Set **Scan mode** as **INT driven**.